 In 1993 Cubanate made a video for Body Burn, our first single.
 You can see it on Youtube.
 In retrospect I’m rather pleased with that video now, considering the 8mm vintage and the old brown shoestring budget.
 But more importantly it’s probably the one remaining glimpse of both bands together.
 The director wanted a crowded, violent feel to it so I bought in Jez and Pedro as extras to make up the numbers.
 You can see them clearly in the video.
 Plus Joolz Beeston who had just left Nitzer Ebb and was drumming for us.

 Pig, Cubanate, Judda.
 I always tried to harness the three bands together, to try to build up a scene, to gain a sense of momentum in the press.
-But whenever I suggested a collective approach Raymond was evasive and mercurial as ever.
+But whenever I suggested a collective approach Raymond was evasive.
 And Pedro would just laugh.
-One time, an hour before an Underworld show, a music journalist took me and Ped upstairs to The World’s End to discuss this upcoming London Industrial / whatever movement.
+One time, an hour before an Underworld show, a music journalist took me and him upstairs to The World’s End to discuss this upcoming London Industrial / whatever movement.
 Serious and intense, I gave the journo my usual shtick – which this was the edge, about how to use the anger, the links I saw between the personal and the political… But Pedro was out of his skull on cider and (I think) acid.
-After my opening sally, spitting Strongbox and coagulated flecks of sulphate, he violently demanded silence from us all, and then announced that he would only discuss one subject – marmosets.
-Then Pedro talked.
+After my opening sally, spitting Strongbox and coagulated flecks of sulphate, he violently demanded silence, and then announced that he would only discuss one subject – marmosets.
+And then Pedro talked.
 He gibbered and gabbled about marmoset fur and marmoset noises and marmoset fighting habits and marmoset mating habits until the music hack got bored, stood up and left.
 Afterwards I tried to remonstrate with Pedro but I stopped because it was pointless.
 He was all fucked up.
-I don’t think he even recognised me by that point and anyway, I thought the cunt was about to panel me.
+I don’t think he even recognised me by that point and anyway looked like he was about to panel me.

 The last time I remember Judda playing together was around ’95, ’96.
 I always said that the ground was cut from underneath us all from the moment The Prodigy’s “Firestarter” reached number one.
 The mainstream always steals from the margins and that was the death of it all.
 Suddenly none of us sounded like the future any more.
 Hardclub died when they removed the plastic cave from Gossips.
 Slimelight changed – they built a bar, rather than simply positioning a skinhead on slabs of beer in the corner.
 Soon, a wave of bedwetter bands like VNV Nation had moved in.
 By that time Cubanate were touring Europe and the US where we got tired and sick and all fucked up ourselves.
 But that’s another story to be told.
 When we got back, the moment had passed when Judda might have been signed.

-And because the scene never quite took off, because it all happened just before the internet, there’s almost nothing in the digital consciousness to remind anyone that Judda and all that happened during that time ever existed.
-The city goes on and covers the memories over with another layer of shit.
+And because the scene never quite took off, because it all happened just before the internet, there’s almost nothing in the digital consciousness to remind anyone about Judda and all that happened during that time.
+The city goes on and covers the over memories with another layer of shit.
 Now only the brick walls and the pavements remember.